Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 For example, it seems that the following question is open. \begin{question} Is it true that if $(\X, f)$ is a Smale space such that $\X$ is connected and locally connected, then $(\X, f)$ is topologically conjugate to an Anosov diffeomorphism? \end{question}

-Many well studied examples of Smale spaces are such that one of the factors of the local direct product structure is totally disconnected, e.g., the Smale solenoid (see~\cite[Section 1.9]{brin:book}).
+Many well studied examples of Smale spaces are such that one or both of the factors of the local direct product structure are totally disconnected, e.g., the shifts of finite type, the Smale solenoid (see~\cite[Section 1.9]{brin:book}), Williams attractors, etc..
 See more examples in~\cite{williams:attractors,anderputn}.
 See also~\cite{wieler}, where it is proved that all such Smale spaces are inverse limits of iterations of one self-map, i.e., are natural generalizations of solenoids.

 Note that a question similar to Question~\ref{quest} for expanding maps has a positive answer.
-Namely, the following theorem follows from Gromov's theorem on groups of polynomial growth~\cite{gro:gr}, \cite[Theorem~6.1.6]{nek:book}, \cite[Theorem~5.9]{nek:models}.

-\begin{theorem} Let $f:\X\arr\X$ be a self-covering map of a locally connected and connected compact metric space.
+Namely, the following theorem is proved in \cite[Theorem~6.1.6]{nek:book} and \cite[Theorem~5.9]{nek:models} using Gromov's theorem on groups of polynomial growth~\cite{gro:gr}. \begin{theorem} Let $f:\X\arr\X$ be a self-covering map of a locally connected and connected compact metric space.
 Suppose that there exists a covering map $\pi:\wt\X\arr\X$ such that $f$ can be lifted by $\pi$ to an expanding homeomorphism of $\wt\X$.
 (This is true, for example, if $f:\X\arr\X$ is locally expanding and $\X$ is semi-locally simply connected.)
 Then $(\X, f)$ is topologically conjugate to an expanding infra-nilmanifold endomorphism. \end{theorem}

 Here an \emph{infra-nilmanifold endomorphism} is a map $\phi:G\backslash L\arr G\backslash L$, where $L$ is a simply connected nilpotent Lie group, $G$ is a subgroup of the affine group $\mathop{\mathrm{Aut}}(L)\ltimes L$ acting on $L$ freely, properly, and co-compactly, and $\phi$ is induced by an automorphism $\Phi:L\arr L$.
-If the automorphism $\Phi$ is expanding, i.e., if all eigenvalues of $D\Phi$ have absolute value greater than one, then we say that the corresponding endomorphism $\phi$ is expanding.
+If the automorphism $\Phi$ is expanding, i.e., if all eigenvalues of $D\Phi$ have absolute value greater than one, then we say that the corresponding endomorphism $\phi$ is \emph{expanding}.
 If $D\Phi$ has no eigenvalues of absolute value one, then we say that $\phi$ is \emph{hyperbolic}.

 Note, that the case when $f:\X\arr\X$ in Theorem~\ref{th:expanding} is an expanding endomorphism of a Riemannian manifold, is a result of M.~Gromov~\cite{gro:gr} (based on results of M.~Shub~\cite{shub2}).